Private-Data-Services/metronome-client-libs/typescript/README.md

 ### Usage

-Below code snippet shows exemplary usage of the configuration and the API based on the typical `PetStore` example used for OpenAPI.
+Below code snippet shows exemplary usage of the configuration and the API.

 ```
 import { AccessManagementApi, ServerConfiguration, createConfiguration } from "metronome-ts-client";